confused-bear/Texture_Processor/README.md

 4. Click ‘Start’ to begin batch processing, and wait for the textures to be processed.

-## We welcome your testing and feedback.
+## We welcome your testing and feedback

 ## Dependencies